Moiz-Ali-Moomin/devops-docker-jenkins-git/README.md

 * cd devops-jenkins-docker-git
 * cd .git/hooks
 * Edit the post-commit.sample file using mv post-commit.sample && vim post-commit
+* if you don't have that file already use touch post-commit and then vim post-commit
 * Then add this line inside that file

 #!/bin/bash